OmoloyinA/WEquilCoin/README.txt

+WEQUIL COIN PROJECT

+Creation of a Polygon Network ERC20 token using Remix and Moralis.
+Solidity as the programming language.
+One of the feature of this coin is the pay-splitter attribute whereby the payer could initiate payment to the payee without understanding/concerned how tokens are shared between Payee in an assigned ratio.
+With the help of OpenZepplin the ERC…

-REMIX EXAMPLE PROJECT
+REMIX PROJECT

-Remix example project is present when Remix loads very first time or there are no files existing in the File Explorer.
+Remix project is present when Remix loads very first time or there are no files existing in the File Explorer.
 It contains 3 directories:

 1. 'contracts': Holds three contracts with different complexity level, denoted with number prefix in file name.